 Unlike commissaries, military exchanges are permitted to earn a profit.
 A portion of those profits goes toward local and service-wide causes, called Morale, Welfare, and Recreation (MWR) projects.

 As with the commissaries, no sales tax is charged at the exchanges, and this can add up to significant savings over time or when you are buying expensive items.

 The only government dollars spent on the three exchange service stores are for utilities, transportation of merchandise to overseas exchanges, and military salaries.
 The exchange services fund 98 percent of their operating budgets from the sale of merchandise, food, and services to customers.

 AAFES Price Matching

-It is not difficult to find a similar or even an exact item in civilian stores that is priced lower than the one stocked in a military exchange.
+It is not difficult to find a similar or even an exact item in civilian stores that are priced lower than the one stocked in a military exchange.
 For those occasions, the exchanges have a price-matching policy.